grype/SwiftBeacon/README.md

 ## Xcode Goodies

-Here's an Xcode snippet to simplify creation of custom Signals: [Xcode/Snippets/MakeSignal.swift](Xcode/Snippets/MakeSignal.swift).
+You can find a code snippet to simplify creation of custom signals [here](Xcode/Snippets/MakeSignal.swift).
+Add it to your existing collection of Xcode snippets, if you're into that sort of thing...